Dart-Code/Website/_docs/settings.md

 Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.

+## dart.flutterCreateOrganization

+Used in Java package names and as prefix in the iOS bundle identifier.

+## dart.flutterCreateIOSLanguage

+The programming language to use for IOS apps (`objc` or `swift`).

+## dart.flutterCreateAndroidLanguage

+The programming language to use for Android apps (`java` or `kotlin`).

 ## dart.flutterSelectDeviceWhenConnected

 Whether to set newly connected devices as the current device in Flutter projects.